Ayurvedic Medicine: In Depth

 RePORTER is a database of information on federally funded scientific and medical research projects being conducted at research institutions.

 Sridharan K, Mohan R, Ramaratnam S, et al. Ayurvedic treatments for diabetes mellitus.
 Cochrane Database of Systematic Reviews.
 2011;(12):CD008288.
-Accessed at www.thecochranelibrary.com on July 15, 2013.
+Accessed at http://www.cochranelibrary.com on June 23, 2016.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.